 In 1988, a project to compile all relevant material relating to the past and present activities and business of the American Board of Forensic Odontology was initiated.
 After four years the resultant Diplomates Reference Manual was completed and provided to all diplomates in a printed form.
 During the years following this initial publication additional information has been added and the Manual updated yearly to reflect the changes and new business of the ABFO.
-This has been a tedious task for the Secretary of the ABFO to handle.
-In the last few years there has been a shift to take advantage of the advancements in communication technology which allows the updating and dissemination of information to the diplomates via the ABFO website at www.abfo.org.
+Because of current technology the updating and dissemination of the Diplomates Reference Manual is now done via the ABFO website.